Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Drum are bottom feeders that can be caught easily from the bank on nightcrawlers.

-The freshwater drum is usually found in shallow or muddy areas of large lakes, deep backwater pools of large rivers, and in reservoirs at depths of 30 ft or more.
-The freshwater drum avoids high-gradient streams, waters with swift current and shallow, weedy areas, but can tolerate high turbidity.
-The freshwater drum feeds near the bottom and spawns in open waters.
+The Freshwater Drum is usually found in shallow or muddy areas of large lakes, deep backwater pools of large rivers, and in reservoirs at depths of 30 feet or more.
+It avoids high-gradient streams, waters with swift current and shallow, weedy areas, but can tolerate high turbidity.
+The Freshwater Drum feeds near the bottom and spawns in open waters.

-The freshwater drum reaches greatest abundance in large rivers, such as the Missouri and Mississippi, and can also be found in larger inland rivers and streams of Iowa.
+The Freshwater Drum reaches greatest abundance in large rivers, such as the Missouri and Mississippi, and can also be found in larger inland rivers and streams of Iowa.
 It is less common in the interior streams of northeast Iowa.
-The freshwater drum can be found in the larger impoundments, reservoirs and deep, natural lakes in the state.
+It can be found in the larger impoundments, reservoirs and deep, natural lakes in the state.

 The drum spends most of its time on or near the bottom feeding mainly on fish, crayfish, and immature insects.
 Moving slowly along the bottom, it moves small rocks and other bottom materials with its snout, capturing displaced aquatic life.
-In the Mississippi River, drum spawn during May and June when the whater temperatures range from 66 to 72 degrees F. Unique to the freshwater fish species in North America and characteristic of many saltwater fish, the eggs and larvae are bouyant and float on the water surface during development.
+In the Mississippi River, drum spawn during May and June when the water temperatures are 66 to 72 degrees F. Unique to the freshwater fish species in North America and characteristic of many saltwater fish, the eggs and larvae are buoyant and float on the water surface during development.

-The drumming sound made when the fish is handled is produced by a special apparatus that is located in the body cavity, which is connected with the swim bladder.
-Two enlongated muscles move a tendon over the swim bladder and produce the sound.
+The drumming sound made when the fish is handled is produced by a special apparatus in the body cavity, which is connected with the swim bladder.
+Two elongated muscles move a tendon over the swim bladder and produce the sound.
 Only sexually mature males possess this structure.
 Another unique feature of the drum is the large-sized otolith located in the sacculus.
 It has white, enameled surfaces and alternating light and dark bands that can be used to age the fish.
-Otoliths are often kept by fishermen for lucky pieces and sometimes made into jewelery.
+Otoliths are often kept by fishermen for lucky pieces and sometimes made into jewelry.